a-n-rose/language-classifier/english_speech_to_ipa/README.md

 ## ToDo
 * Improve progress documentation in commandline
 * Improve logging and printing statements in general
-* Apply data to LSTM
+* Test how the model trains on speech MFCC data without added noise